Essential Vintage Radio Links

 In the days of "point-click-pay" it is easy, and quite possible to over-pay for low quality, multiple-generation photocopies.
 It may not be obvious what the quality is like until you receive the package.
 Remember, the documents can be copied cheaply, quickly and accurately by yourself at the library.

-Note that some websites have generously provided free on-line .pdf file schematics, but they have occasionally been found to be labeled incorrectly.
+Note that some websites have generously provided free online .pdf file schematics, but they have occasionally been found to be labeled incorrectly.
 This only becomes obvious when the schematics are used to create "shopping lists" for new components, or when the circuit troubleshooting begins.
 If the component values found in the radio are nowhere near the values shown in the .pdf files, then some investigation work needs to be done.
-Again, take a trip to your local Public Library and look up the Sam's Photofact Set or Rider Technical Manual for your radio, if available.
+Again, take a trip to your local public library and look up the Sam's Photofact Set or Rider Technical Manual for your radio, if available.
 These companies did not make technical documents for each and every radio ever produced.

 McMaster-Carr Supply